 I’m sure you’ve come across other bloggers who sell products online (byRegina, Melyssa Griffin, and xo Sarah are some of my faves).
 But there’s plenty of room in the sea for other fishies like you and me!

-When selling products through your blog, you have two options: You can sell and ship physical products (planners are a popular choice!) or you can sell digital products like e-books or e-courses.
+When selling products through your blog, you have two options: You can sell and ship physical products (planners seem to be a popular choice for bloggers!) or you can sell digital products like ebooks or online courses.

 This is definitely my favorite of the 5 methods we’ve talked about, and for good reason.
 Let’s look at some of the pros and cons of selling products through your blog:

 … Which brings me to my next point.
 If you want to start creating and selling your own products (which I totally, completely recommend), you must, must, MUST start building up your email list.
 Like, yesterday.

 Related: 11 Reasons Bloggers Need an Email List From Day One

 Your email subscribers are your most loyal and devoted followers, the VIPs of your blog + biz.
 They’re the ones who’ll be most excited to hear about the launch of your new product, and the first in line to buy it.